mkashwin/unifiednamespace/04_uns_historian/Readme.md

 ```
 **The key parameters you must update for your environment are :**
-* \<container_name\> : is a name you give to identify your container
-* \<postgres password\> : password for the super user.
+* \<postgres password\> : password for the super user which is passed to the docker command  `-e POSTGRES_PASSWORD=`
 * \<dba password\> : password for the DBA will be needed for db mgmt. activities
 * \<application user password\> : is the password needed to connect to the DB.
-Needs to be updated in [./.secrets.yaml](#key-configurations-to-provide)
+Needs to also be updated in [./.secrets.yaml](#key-configurations-to-provide)

-Depending on your context you may need to change the other properties like port, directories etc.
+Depending on your context you may need to change the other properties like container name, port, directories etc.
-Once the docker container is deployed you can work on
+Once the docker container is deployed you can start / stop it by the commands
 ```bash
 docker start  uns_timescaledb #<container_name>
 docker stop  uns_timescaledb #<container_name>